VFA-81: 1990s

 The squadron made three deployments aboard USS Saratoga between 1990 and 1994.
 On its first cruise operating the F/A-18, VFA-81 participated in the Gulf War.
-On January 17, 1991, the first night of the war, LCDR Scott Speicher was shot down and killed while flying an F/A-18C, by a Mig-25PDS piloted by Lt.
+On 17 January 1991, the first night of the war, LCDR Scott Speicher was shot down and killed while flying an F/A-18C, by a Mig-25PDS piloted by Lt.
 Zuhair Dawood, 84th Fighter Squadron of the Iraqi Air Force, while flying a mission west of Baghdad.

-On the same day, the squadron scored the Navy's only two aerial victories over enemy fighters during the campaign by downing two Iraqi MiG-21s.
+On the same day, the squadron scored the Navy's only two aerial victories over enemy fighters during the campaign by downing two Iraqi MiG-21s en-route to bomb the H-3 Air Base in the western part of Iraq, by F/A-18Cs, the pilots being Nick "Mongo" Mongillo, callsign Quicksand 62, and Mark "MRT" Fox, callsign Quicksand 64.
 VFA-81 returned to its homeport of NAS Cecil Field, Florida on 27 March 1991, following the swift coalition victory.
 The squadron also participated in the last Mediterranean deployment of USS Saratoga, which was decommissioned in August 1994.

 In 1996 VFA-81 made a cruise with CVW-17 aboard USS Enterprise, followed by a deployment aboard USS Dwight D. Eisenhower in 1998.
 Following this cruise, the squadron shifted its homeport to NAS Oceana, Virginia due to the BRAC-mandated closure of NAS Cecil Field in 1999.

 2000s

 In 2000, 2001 and 2002 VFA-81 made three deployments aboard USS George Washington to the Mediterranean Sea and the Persian Gulf.
 In 2004 VFA-81 made a single deployment aboard USS John F. Kennedy.

 In 2007 VFA-81 was reassigned to CVW-11 in the Pacific Fleet and deployed aboard USS Nimitz to the Western Pacific and the Persian Gulf.
-Its last deployment ended on June 3, 2008, and the squadron began transition training from the F/A-18C Hornet to the F/A-18E Super Hornet.
+Its last deployment ended on 3 June 2008, and the squadron began transition training from the F/A-18C Hornet to the F/A-18E Super Hornet.

+2010s

 In 2011, the squadron was embarked with CVW-17 for a Western Pacific and Persian Gulf deployment aboard USS Carl Vinson.

 In 2012, the squadron completed a surge deployment with Carrier Air Wing 17 aboard USS Carl Vinson.

 In 2014, the squadron was embarked with CVW-17 aboard USS Carl Vinson in support of Operation Inherent Resolve and returned to NAS Oceana in 2015.

 In spring 2018, the squadron was embarked with CVW-1 aboard USS Harry S. Truman in support of Operation Inherent Resolve and returned to NAS Oceana in late summer 2018.